VishnuGShephertz/ANDROID_INTEGRATION_WITH_FACEBOOK/README.md

 ```

-_Get Face-Book Friends:__ You can get your Facebook friends you can write your own query or refer following code
+__Get Face-Book Friends:__ You can get your Facebook friends by writting your own query or can refer following code ,
 written in FacebookService.java file.

 ```